Getman, a renowned behavioural optometrist, defined vision as a learned ability to understand things that cannot be heard, touched, smelled or tasted.

-The importance of visual perceptual skills in academic success is conceded by many, among them Frostig and Horne, who believed that reading would not be possible without adequate visual perception.
+Many have conceded the importance of visual perceptual skills in academic success, including Frostig and Horne, who believed reading would be impossible without adequate visual perception.

 Problems of visual perception are noted in the following component areas.
 A few examples are given in each to illustrate its specific nature.

-1. Visual (object) discrimination.
-This refers to the ability to recognize the nature of objects.
-The child who experiences difficulties in this area is unable to recognise shapes, sizes, colours or other dimensional aspects of objects, letters or numbers.
+- Visual (object) discrimination refers to the ability to recognize the nature of objects.
+The child who experiences difficulties in this area cannot recognise shapes, sizes, colours or other dimensional aspects of objects, letters or numbers.

 .

-Characteristically, according to Hayes, the child with visual perceptual problems (1) attends poorly to visual tasks such as silent filmstrips, art work and copying; (2) tends to reverse, invert or rotate letters, numbers, words and forms; (3) may complain of eyes bothering him/her; (4) does not seem to attend to visual cues such as punctuation marks in reading, process signs in mathematics; (5) is lacking in observational skills; (6) tends to skip words or lines; (7) cannot locate information easily; (8) generally enjoys auditory tasks; and (9) is a good talker.
+Characteristically, according to Hayes, the child with visual perceptual problems (1) attends poorly to visual tasks such as silent filmstrips, artwork and copying; (2) tends to reverse, invert or rotate letters, numbers, words and forms; (3) may complain of eyes bothering them; (4) does not seem to attend to visual cues such as punctuation marks in reading or process signs in mathematics; (5) is lacking in observational skills; (6) tends to skip words or lines; (7) cannot locate information easily; (8) generally enjoys auditory tasks; and (9) is a good talker.